vravikiran/generic-upload/README.md

 create a new spring boot application.
 In build.gradle file add the dependency in the dependencies section as below: implementation 'com.generic:uploadservice:0.0.1'
 After adding build the project and run the application.
 You can call the "REST" endpoints of library project created above in the current application.
-Please add the required properties in the current application too.
+Please add the required properties in the current application too